I created The Pharmafist (Le Pharmachien) in September 2012, combining two of my passions:

 The images and content of the website The Pharmafist are not free of copyright, since I use and adapt them for different media types.
 Therefore, any use that is not expressly authorized by me, as well as any reproduction is prohibited.
 Moreover, I hold a registered trademark for this (# 1682099).

 I am not responsible for comments left by readers on this site.
 I do the best I can to moderate these through the immense amount of work involved in this site … but I’m just one person, not a company.
 Inappropriate comments probably escape me occasionally, that’s inevitable.
 In short, if you say bad stuff in a comment, it is you who will have to assume the consequences.

 Comments must be on topic.
 Conflicts of interest should always be disclosed.
 I will take the liberty of stopping the discussion on any particular topic, if I feel that enough has been said and things are getting boring or repetitive.
 I will not post comments which are overtly nonsensical or in such poor English that I cannot understand them.
-I will prevent commentators from monopolizing the discussion (note : this last paragraph was copied from Edzard Ernst’s blog – http://edzardernst.com/rules).
+I will prevent commentators from monopolizing the discussion (note: this last paragraph is from Edzard Ernst’s blog – http://edzardernst.com/rules).

 There is no censorship; I welcome constructive criticism and even insults.
 However, I will not to approve comments if they clearly contain false information that could mislead readers and jeopardize the educational mission and rigorous nature of The Pharmafist.
 As an example, if a comment says “there is scientific evidence that vaccines cause autism” and that assertion is not supported by a relevant scientific reference (eg. a PubMed link).